matiasfrancia/dataset-pbo-backbones/README.md

 🔹 **Important**: The CSV includes headers up to `x_1281998`, corresponding to the maximum number of variables observed across all instances.
 However, each row contains values **only up to the number of variables in the respective instance**.
 Thus, rows are effectively "ragged" in length.
 The header line is provided for reference.

----

-## ⚠️ Notes on Usage

-Due to the varying number of variable columns per row, standard tools like `pandas.read_csv()` may not work out-of-the-box, as it assumes uniform row lengths.
-We recommend using custom parsing scripts or tools that can handle variable-length rows.